Why is my address not eligible for a voucher?

 We also use data from Ofcom’s Connected Nations, which charts the evolving network infrastructure in the UK.

-Based on this data, we expect a network to be built in your area by one or more providers, if one is not already available.
+Based on this data, we expect a network to be built in your area by one or more supplier, if one is not already available.
 As we gather more data on plans for commercial and government-funded roll out, voucher eligibility will be reviewed.

 Where can I find out more about this information?